jackrizza/understanding_traits_threads/readme.md

 ## Understanding Traits and Threads

 to help me understaing traits generics and thread I create this project.

+use at your own risk